Nigel Krauth

-Nigel Krauth (born 8 February 1949) is an Australian novelist and academic.
-He is a professor at Griffith University teaching creative writing.
-He has published four novels and co-authored a number of young adult works.
+Nigel Krauth (born 1949) is an Australian novelist and academic.
+In 2023 he was appointed a professor at Griffith University.
+He has published several novels and co-authored a number of young adult works.

-Biography
+Early life and education

-Krauth was born in Cremorne, New South Wales.
+Krauth was born in Cremorne, New South Wales in 1949.

 He studied at the University of Newcastle, NSW.
 He did a research master's at the Australian National University in 1972 and received his PhD from the University of Queensland in 1983.
-He taught at the University of Papua New Guinea, Mitchell CAE (now Charles Sturt University), and Southern Cross University, before his appointment at the Gold Coast CAE (which is now Griffith University).